 Sumac's products are currently fabricated at a facility in Fort McMurray, Alberta, Canada.
 Sumac's customer base has primarily been in the oil sands region of Alberta, Canada, which is a remote location.
-We anticipate that future growth of this product line will likely be serviced at our primary manufacturing facility in San Marcos, Texas.
+We anticipate that future growth, outside of Alberta, Canada will most likely be serviced at our primary manufacturing facility in San Marcos.
+Texas.